gnarlyquack/dr-strangetest-documentation/Writing-Tests.md

 `setup_function()` is run before each of our test functions and can return arguments needed by our tests.
 EasyTest unpacks these arguments and uses them to call our test functions.
-This is why the return parameter is an array: although in this case our tests only take one parameter, other tests might require multiple parameters.
+This is why the return parameter is an array: although our tests in the example only take one parameter, other tests might require multiple parameters.

 We can also define a corresponding `teardown_function()` that is run after each test.
 It too is passed the arguments from `setup_function()` so they can be cleaned up as necessary.

-We added namespaces to the test files to prevent a fatal error due to duplicate definitions of `setup_function()`.
+We added namespaces to the test files to prevent a fatal error from duplicate definitions of `setup_function()`.
 Alternatively, we could give the functions different names.
 EasyTest recognizes them as long as the name starts with `setup_function`.
-For example, we could have named our setup functions `setup_function_to_test_hello` and `setup_function_to_test_goodbye`.
+For example, we could have named our setup functions `setup_function_to_test_hello()` and `setup_function_to_test_goodbye()`.
 Teardown functions work the same way.

-Since these files are looking pretty thin, and since they both test the same greet module, we might decide to consolidate them:
+Since these files are looking pretty thin, and since they both test the same module, we might decide to consolidate them:

 ```php
 <?php